php-fig/fig-standards/proposed/simplecache.md

 interface CacheInterface
 {
     /**
-     * Fetch a value from the cache.
+     * Fetches a value from the cache.
      *
-     * @param string $key     The unique key of this item in the cache
+     * @param string $key     The unique key of this item in the cache.
-     * @param mixed  $default Default value to return if the key does not exist *
+     * @param mixed  $default Default value to return if the key does not exist.
+     *
-     * @return mixed The value of the item from the cache, or $default in case of cache miss */ public function get($key, $default = null);
+     * @return mixed The value of the item from the cache, or $default in case of cache miss.
+     *
+     * @throws \Psr\SimpleCache\InvalidArgumentException
+     *   MUST be thrown if the $key string is not a legal value.
+     */
+    public function get($key, $default = null);

     /**
-     * Persist data in the cache, uniquely referenced by a key with an optional expiration TTL time.
+     * Persists data in the cache, uniquely referenced by a key with an optional expiration TTL time.
      *
-     * @param string                $key   The key of the item to store
+     * @param string                $key   The key of the item to store.
-     * @param mixed                 $value The value of the item to store, must be serializable
+     * @param mixed                 $value The value of the item to store, must be serializable.
      * @param null|int|DateInterval $ttl   Optional.
 The TTL value of this item.
 If no value is sent and
      *                                     the driver supports TTL then the library may set a default value
      *                                     for it or let the driver take care of that.
      *
-     * @return bool True on success and false on failure */ public function set($key, $value, $ttl = null);
+     * @return bool True on success and false on failure.
+     *
+     * @throws \Psr\SimpleCache\InvalidArgumentException
+     *   MUST be thrown if the $key string is not a legal value.
+     */
+    public function set($key, $value, $ttl = null);

     /**
-     * Delete an item from the cache by its unique key *
+     * Delete an item from the cache by its unique key.
+     *
-     * @param string $key The unique cache key of the item to delete *
+     * @param string $key The unique cache key of the item to delete.
+     *
+     * @return bool True if the item was successfully removed.
+False if there was an error.
+     *
-     * @return void
+     * @throws \Psr\SimpleCache\InvalidArgumentException
+     *   MUST be thrown if the $key string is not a legal value.
      */
     public function delete($key);

     /**
-     * Wipe clean the entire cache's keys
+     * Wipes clean the entire cache's keys.
      *
-     * @return void
+     * @return bool True on success and false on failure.
      */
     public function clear();

     /**
-     * Obtain multiple cache items by their unique keys *
+     * Obtains multiple cache items by their unique keys.
-     * @param array|Traversable $keys A list of keys that can obtained in a single operation.
      *
+     * @param array|\Traversable $keys    A list of keys that can obtained in a single operation.
+     * @param mixed              $default Default value to return for keys that do not exist.
+     *
-     * @return array An array of key => value pairs.
-Cache keys that do not exist or are stale will have a value of null.
+     * @return array|\Traversable A list of key => value pairs.
+Cache keys that do not exist or are stale will have $default as value.
+     *
+     * @throws \Psr\SimpleCache\InvalidArgumentException
+     *   MUST be thrown if $keys is neither an array nor a Traversable,
+     *   or if any of the $keys are not a legal value.
      */
-    public function getMultiple($keys);
+    public function getMultiple($keys, $default = null);

     /**
-     * Persisting a set of key => value pairs in the cache, with an optional TTL.
+     * Persists a set of key => value pairs in the cache, with an optional TTL.
      *
-     * @param array|Traversable     $items An array of key => value pairs for a multiple-set operation.
+     * @param array|\Traversable    $values A list of key => value pairs for a multiple-set operation.
      * @param null|int|DateInterval $ttl    Optional.
 The TTL value of this item.
 If no value is sent and
      *                                      the driver supports TTL then the library may set a default value
      *                                      for it or let the driver take care of that.
      *
-     * @return bool True on success and false on failure */ public function setMultiple($items, $ttl = null);
+     * @return bool True on success and false on failure.
+     *
+     * @throws \Psr\SimpleCache\InvalidArgumentException
+     *   MUST be thrown if $values is neither an array nor a Traversable,
+     *   or if any of the $values are not a legal value.
+     */
+    public function setMultiple($values, $ttl = null);

     /**
-     * Delete multiple cache items in a single operation *
+     * Deletes multiple cache items in a single operation.
+     *
-     * @param array|Traversable $keys The array of string-based keys to be deleted *
+     * @param array|\Traversable $keys A list of string-based keys to be deleted.
+     *
+     * @return bool True if the item was successfully removed.
+False if there was an error.
+     *
-     * @return void
+     * @throws \Psr\SimpleCache\InvalidArgumentException
+     *   MUST be thrown if $keys is neither an array nor a Traversable,
+     *   or if any of the $keys are not a legal value.
      */
     public function deleteMultiple($keys);

     /**
-     * Determine whether an item is present in the cache.
+     * Determines whether an item is present in the cache.
      *
      * NOTE: It is recommended that has() is only to be used for cache warming type purposes
      * and not to be used within your live applications operations for get/set, as this method
      * is subject to a race condition where your has() will return true and immediately after,
      * another script can remove it making the state of your app out of date.
      *
-     * @param string $key The cache item key
+     * @param string $key The cache item key.
      *
      * @return bool
+     *
+     * @throws \Psr\SimpleCache\InvalidArgumentException
+     *   MUST be thrown if the $key string is not a legal value.
      */
     public function has($key);
 }